Job Search Strategies That Actually Work

 The System That Works

-Combine three channels: targeted cold applications with tailored materials, referral outreach to 2nd-degree connections at target companies, and direct recruiter messages on roles you've already applied to.
+Combine three channels: targeted cold applications with tailored materials, referral outreach to second-degree connections at target companies, and direct recruiter messages on roles you've already applied to.
+That combination, not just one of the three, is what shortens search timelines.

 Track everything in a simple spreadsheet.
 Company, role, date applied, channel, last follow-up, status.
-When you're running 20+ applications at once, you can't keep it in your head.
+When you're running 20+ applications at once, you can't keep it in your head, and mixing up details in an interview is embarrassing in a way that's hard to recover from.

-The actual work — writing good cover letters — is where most people underinvest.
+The actual work, writing good cover letters, is where most people underinvest.
 A tailored, specific cover letter doesn't just pass ATS filters.
 It changes how the hiring manager reads your resume.
-Our guide on how to write a cover letter covers that part.
+Our guide on how to write a cover letter covers that part in detail.

 Apply faster without sacrificing quality